Planning-Inspectorate/appeal-planning-decision/packages/document-service-api/README.md

 ### Accessing local blob storage.

-The document service has a local container that mimics that same functionality the azure blob storage provides, to browse the storage you need to download Azure Storage browser from [here](https://azure.microsoft.com/en-gb/features/storage-explorer/).
+The document service has a local container that mimics the same functionality the Azure blob storage provides, to browse the storage you need to download Azure Storage browser from [here](https://azure.microsoft.com/en-gb/features/storage-explorer/).

 You then need to retrieve the BLOB_STORAGE_CONNECTION_STRING from docker-compose.yml at the project root.
 At the time of writing it is: